When to use Windows 10 Recovery OptionsWritten on May 25, 2018 by Ben Nelson

 From this selection you have multiple buttons

-System Restore: Uses a System Restore point already created to go back to that image.
-If you have an image stored on a connected drive, you can revert to it here.
+System Restore: Uses a System Restore point already created to go back to that specific point in time.
+If you have a restore point stored on a connected drive, you can revert to it here.
 Simply follow the prompts to select the desired restore point represented by the date created.

 Configure: Allows you set up system restore settings and configure routine restore points that can be confined by drive space.
 If you are looking to set up regularly occurring restore points or change how much resources you have allocated, use the Configure button.